Developers

 Replace /path/to/login.html with the local path to your updated login.html.

-Rootless Docker should be considered the default.
-Have a look at the Docker docs or this blog post on how to setup rootless Docker.
+Rootless Docker should be considered the default and mandatory setup for any multi-user or production deployment.
+You can find excellent guides in the official Docker documentation or in this blog post on how to configure it.